 When visiting Malana village, the smart thing to do is to set up a base at Kasol.
 Then do a day trip to Malana village.
 Start for Kasol in the morning and be back to your accommodation in Kasol by the evening.

 There are loads of good places to eat at Kasol.
-Also, it is the starting point to your journey through the Himalayas, as many would say.
+Also, it is the starting point of your journey through the Himalayas, as many would say.

 Budget Accommodation Near Malana Village